“Is it like reflexology?” This is one of the most common questions we get about our massages here at Heeling Sole.

 The good news?
 Barefoot Massage is even more awesome than a foot massage, and we can still massage your feet!

 A Barefoot Massage means that we massage your entire body with our feet.

 Heeling Sole is a specialty massage clinic that offers Barefoot Massage Therapy – a style of bodywork that is much different than a foot massage or reflexology session.
 Our Licensed Massage Therapists on staff use a hybrid of techniques including what you might recognize as “back walking” …even that terminology falls short – but it’s close!
 The Ashiatsu, FasciAshi, Ashi-Thai, Fijian and Rossiter services offered here are westernized, advanced therapeutic forms of deep tissue myofascial release and facilitated stretching.
 If you’ve heard the hype around town – San Antonio loves their massages at Heeling Sole!
 If you are looking for a deeper than deep pressure during your full body massage, then trust us and the reviews from our fans, you’ll love what we do.
 You can schedule your massage online here at this link.
 These full body massages are great for chronic low back, hip and shoulder pain.
 As we stand on you, our own body weight gives us the leverage and gravity to sink into the deepest layers of your muscle and connective tissue, and free up stuck, adhesive areas.
 This creates a neuromuscular recalibration within yourself that changes the way your body process and responds to pain, while also increasing range of motion in the joints.
-What you’ll experience is MUCH different than how you used to walk on your dad’s back (By the way: don’t miss our kids back-walking class in April & June 2018!!!)
+What you’ll experience is MUCH different than how you used to walk on your dad’s back.

 Here’s a little insight from our insoles on what a typical foot massage is: